skhiggins/Python_guide/README.md

 * It is also good to do a more manual check where you run the full script once, save the resulting data with a different name, then restart R (see instructions below), run it a second time.
 Then read in both data sets with the random assignment and assert that they are identical.

 ## Running scripts
-Once you complete a Jupyter script, which you might be running line by line.
+Once you complete a jupyter script, which you might be running line by line.
 In the menu go to  `kernel` -> `restart and run all` to ensure that the script runs in it's entirety.

 ## Reproducibility
 Create a virtual environment to run your project.
 Use a virtual environment through `venv` (instead of `pyenv`) to manage the packages in a project and avoid conflicts related to package versioning.